 All simple, right?
 Yes, with a healthy brain, you don't even think about these tasks.
 But as we age, the brain does lose some of its sharpness, its quickness, just like older muscles decline over the years.

+For some seniors, these tasks become a little more difficult, especially remembering an appointment or multi-tasking.
 Your brain is like lump of clay, albeit a complex, sophisticated lump of clay.
 It's malleable.
 This is called the brain's plasticity.
 It can grow and change.
 It can change negatively, losing memory and cognitive function.
 Or with your help, your brain can prosper.
 Let's see how.

+Yes, all these activities exercise your brain.
+Reading books and magazines.
+Playing games like Sudoku and crossword puzzles.
+Computer activities, even just web surfing.
 Unlike with passive TV watching, with any of these activities, you are engaging your brain, learning new things, discovering, stretching.
 Each of these things requires some level of effort.

 An American Academy of Neurology study focused on two groups of people between the ages of 70 and 89.
 One group had “diagnosed memory loss; the other group had no memory loss.
 The study found that:

+A brisk walk or jog certainly makes you feel more alert and focused.
+But does physical activity really benefit your brain?
+Yes, say researchers.
+A University of South Carolina study found that a physically exercised brain showed increases of mitochondrial development, meaning brain cells become revitalized.
+This translates to sharpened thinking and reduced mental fatigue.
+Granted, the study was performed on mice, not humans.
+But the study's senior author, Professor Mark Davis, says that this process is similar to what occurs in human and animal muscles.
 A more representative study was performed on monkeys by researchers at the Pitt School of Medicine.
-It found that monkeys who exercised regularly performed faster on tests of "cognitive function and had greater blood volume in the brain's motor cortex than their sedentary counterparts."
+It found that monkeys who exercised regularly performed faster on tests of “cognitive function and had greater blood volume in the brain's motor cortex than their sedentary counterparts.”

 Here are just some of the additional benefits of regular exercise: